spxp/spxp-specs/SPXP-PME-Spec.md

 a reader key (or set of keys) that is able to read all posts.

 ### 6.1 Publishing
-To pubish a new post, the client POSTs the entire post object to the server.
+To publish a new post, the client POSTs the entire post object to the server.
 The server does not need to validate any signatures or availability of decryption keys.
 Endpoint: `<baseUri>/posts`
 Method: `POST`